Nonparametric Treatment Effect Identification in School Choice: School choice mechanisms, estimands, and identification

 \subsection{Assignment mechanism}

-Following \citet{abdulkadiroglu2017impact}, we consider the following class of assignment mechanisms.
-This setup accommodates the school choice mechanism in New York City, and is sufficiently general for many mechanisms that either uses deferred acceptance or can be reduced to a mechanism that uses deferred acceptance.\footnote{We consider the same mechanisms as \citet{abdulkadiroglu2017impact}.
-See footnote 5 in \citet{abdulkadiroglu2017impact} for a list of school choice settings accommodated by this setup.} These school choice mechanisms derive matchings from the student-proposing deferred acceptance algorithm.
-Deferred acceptance requires student rankings over schools (termed \emph{preferences}) and school rankings over students (termed \emph{priorities}).
-Student preferences are included in $X_i$, and school priorities are computed from information in $X_i$ in the following manner.
+Following \citet{abdulkadiroglu2017impact}, we consider the assignment mechanisms that derive matchings from student-proposing deferred acceptance.
+This setup accommodates the school choice mechanism in New York City, and nests many mechanisms that either use deferred acceptance or can be reduced to deferred acceptance.\footnote{ We consider the same mechanisms as \citet{abdulkadiroglu2017impact}.
+See footnote 5 in \citet{abdulkadiroglu2017impact} for a list of school choice settings accommodated by this setup, which includes mechanisms (e.g. immediate acceptance) that can be represented by deferred acceptance under certain transformations of preferences.} Deferred acceptance requires student rankings over schools (termed \emph{preferences}) and school rankings over students (termed \emph{priorities}).
+Students submit preferences, which are included in $X_i$, and school priorities are computed from $X_i$ as follows.